ShahMkarimi/dynamic-hamburger-bar/README.md

-made by html, css & javascript the script & css is in the head of html index use able for all page html & css & java script( all of them are the same file)
+made by html, css & javascript the script & css is in the head of html index use able for all page